bodrick/awesome/README.md

 *   [ruudmens/LazyAdmin](https://github.com/ruudmens/LazyAdmin) - SysAdmin scripts for you to use.
 *   [TykTechnologies/tyk-gateway-docker](https://github.com/TykTechnologies/tyk-gateway-docker) - Docker compose deployment to run Tyk OSS Gateway
 *   [wg-easy/wg-easy](https://github.com/wg-easy/wg-easy) - The easiest way to run WireGuard VPN + Web-based Admin UI.
+*   [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
+Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 *   [adobe/jsonschema2md](https://github.com/adobe/jsonschema2md) - Convert Complex JSON Schemas into Markdown Documentation
 *   [typicode/hotel](https://github.com/typicode/hotel) - 🏩 A simple process manager for developers.
 Start apps from your browser and access them using local domains
 *   [OpenUserJS/OpenUserJS.org](https://github.com/OpenUserJS/OpenUserJS.org) - The home of FOSS user scripts.